5 (New York City Subway service): 1990s

 In Spring 1995, rush hour service to 241st Street was cut back to Nereid Avenue.
 241st Street had insufficient capacity to terminate all 2 and 5 trains during rush hours, requiring some 2 and 5 trips to terminate at Nereid Avenue.
 To ease passenger confusion regarding which trips terminate where and to provide more reliable service, it was decided to have all 2 trips terminate at 241st Street and have all 5 trains terminate at 238th Street.
 In addition, the span of 5 peak period Bronx express service to Dyre Avenue was expanded by 45 minutes in each rush hour.
 These two recommendations were made in response to comments made as part of the Northeast Bronx Comprehensive Study.
-New York City Transit decided against operating all 5 trains via the Dyre Avenue Line because it would reduce the attractiveness of the White Plains Road Line as it would force passengers using the Lexington Avenue Line to transfer.
+New York City Transit decided against operating all 5 trains via the Dyre Avenue Line because it would reduce the attractiveness of the White Plains Road Line north of East 180th Street as it would force passengers using the Lexington Avenue Line to transfer at East 180th Street.
 However, this would have simplified operations.

-On December 9, 1999, New York City Transit released a proposal, revising 2 and 5 service in the Bronx to eliminate a merge north of the East 180th Street station, increasing capacity and reducing delays, to the Metropolitan Transportation Authority (MTA) Board.
-Dyre Avenue-bound 5 trains would start running local along the White Plains Road Line, while 2 trains would run express.
-Nereid Avenue-bound 5 trains would continue to run express in the Bronx.
+On December 9, 1999, New York City Transit released a proposal revising 2 and 5 service in the Bronx to eliminate a merge north of the East 180th Street station, increasing capacity and reducing delays, to the Metropolitan Transportation Authority (MTA) Board.
+Dyre Avenue-bound 5 trains would start running local along the White Plains Road Line at all times except late nights, while 2 trains would by rerouted via express in the rush hour peak way direction.
+The limited Rush Hour Nereid Avenue-bound 5 trains would remain express in the Bronx however.
 As part of the change, the frequency of service at White Plains Road Line local station would decrease from 12 trains per hour to 7 trains per hour.
 Market research showed that riders at these stations preferred Lexington Avenue Line service.
 In addition, riders on the line north of East 180th Street would gain express service.
 This change would have been revenue neutral.